How I Trained My Chickens

 No????
 Well good because those type of chicken skills are way beyond my reach and I’m pretty sure next to impossible.
 However, I have been able to successfully train my chickens to coop up at an early age and go in their pen whenever I need them to.

 First a little back story.
 We live on a small lot in a subdivision in a tourist town.
 Although we live in a developed area we have many predators.
-These predators have become very ballsy due to the development of their land, and they are in search of food.
+These predators have become very ballsy due to the development of their land, and they are in search of food or Rottweiler puppy food.
 The predators we face here (Coastal SC) are; Fox, Opossums, Raccoon’s, Hawks, Cats, Dogs, Owls, and Snakes (just to name a few), and they all want my chicken for dinner!

 Continue reading to see how I trained my chickens

 I knew early on in our chicken husbandry we wanted happy free roaming chickens.
 I mean what is the sense of raising chickens if you’re going to keep them cooped up?
 Just buy your eggs/chicken from a store and save yourself time and money, right?
 I have read enough post on Facebook and horror stories on the internet that I knew I had to supervise their free range time if I wanted to keep them alive long enough to collect eggs.
 So we decided to free range only when supervised to help ensure the safety of our flock.

 I am blessed to be allowed to be a stay at home mom so I can let them free range often but I do have responsibilities that take me away from the home frequently.
 I was hugely concerned what to do with the chickens when I have to leave, how would I get them in the coop/run ?
 Would I let them out on the days I have errands?
 Sometimes I have to leave quick and I really don’t want to chase chickens all over the yard before I go.
 Nor do I want to leave them out and come home to a bunch of dead or missing chickens.
 What to do?
 I don’t think Cesar Millan’s talents cover poultry.